Institute of technology: Singapore

 Polytechnics in Singapore do not offer bachelor's, master's degrees or doctorate.
 However, Polytechnics in Singapore offer three-year diploma courses in fields ranging from applied sciences to business, information technology, humanities, social sciences, and other vocational fields such as engineering and nursing.
 There are five polytechnics in Singapore: Singapore Polytechnic, Ngee Ann Polytechnic, Temasek Polytechnic, Nanyang Polytechnic and Republic Polytechnic.

 The Polytechnic diploma certification in Singapore is equivalent to an associate degree obtainable at the community colleges in the United States.
 A Polytechnic diploma in Singapore is also known to be parallel and sometimes equivalent to the first years at a bachelor's degree-granting institution, thus, Polytechnic graduates in Singapore have the privilege of being granted transfer credits or module exemptions when they apply to a local or overseas universities, depending on the university's policies on transfer credits.

 The only university in Singapore with the term "institute of technology", most notably the Singapore Institute of Technology were developed in 2009 as an option for Polytechnic graduates who desire to pursue a bachelor's degree.
-Other technological university in Singapore includes the Nanyang Technological University and the Singapore University of Technology and Design.
+Other technological universities in Singapore includes the Nanyang Technological University and the Singapore University of Technology and Design.